(225 ILCS 454/5-35)

 for licensure as a

-salesperson or broker, shall be valid for 4
+managing broker, broker, or leasing agent, shall be valid for 4

 years after the date of satisfactory completion of the education.